Carbonitex/carbon-commander/README.md

 ## Features

-- AI-powered command palette with support for multiple LLM providers (OpenAI, Ollama)
+- 🤖 AI-powered command palette with OpenAI and local Ollama support
-- Extensive external service integrations (Hacker News, Bitbucket, RocketChat, and more)
+- 🔌 Ecosystem for external service integrations (only SmarterMail is working well atm)
-- Manual tool execution through chat interface
-- Customizable keyboard shortcuts with UI configuration
-- Drag-and-drop tool list and command palette positioning
-- Settings menu for system customization
-- API key and configuration management
+- ⚡ Real-time responses with streaming support
-- Extensible tool system for adding custom functionality
+- 🛠️ Extensible tool system for custom functionality
-- Local AI capabilities through Ollama integration
-- Real-time streaming responses and tool execution
+- ⌨️ Fully customizable keyboard shortcuts
-- Command history and autocomplete powered by Ollama
+- 🔄 Smart context-aware suggestions and autocomplete
-- Comprehensive help system and guides
+- 📚 Comprehensive help system and documentation built into the extension
-- Smart context-aware suggestions
-- Tool discovery and management
-- MCP (Model Context Protocol) integration

 ## Installation